 Please do not call the surgery to request repeat medication...

 There are plenty of ways to order your repeat prescriptions - we strongly recommend that you register for online services.
-This excellent service gives you control of your medication, lets you view your test results and health record, and allows you to book or cancel appointments.
+This excellent service gives you control of your medication, lets you view your test results and health record.

 To request a repeat prescription:

 - Online using an appropriate phone app or website e.g. NHS app if you are signed up to order your online repeat prescriptions or use the surgery page via this link if you havent.

 - Ask your usual pharmacy to send a request through on your behalf.
 Most pharmacies have systems in place to do this for you.
 We strongly recommend that you have a nominated pharmacy in place for your prescriptions to be sent to electronically.